Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Stochastic Model

 for $n\geq1$.

-The offered waiting time process characterizes the amount of time a hypothetical customer would have to wait for service if he arrived at time $t$ with infinite patience.
+The offered waiting time process characterizes the amount of time a hypothetical customer would have to wait for service if he had arrived at time $t$ with infinite patience.
 It is straightforward that this quantity depends on the service time of those non-abandoning customers who are already ahead in the queue waiting for service.
 It also defines the amount of workload needed to empty the queue provided no new arrivals after time $t$.
-We define the offered waiting time process (see equation (2.1) in \cite{lee2011convergence}):
+We define the offered waiting time process (cf. \cite{reed2008approximating}, \cite{lee2011convergence}):

-for $t\geq0$, where $x\geq0$ is some fixed constant provides the amount of time needed to empty the whole system if no arrival occurs at time zero, and the last integral term represents the cumulative server busy time up to time $t$.
-Further, the non-negative $V(t)$ has c\`adl\`ag profile of sample paths with an upward jump of size $v_j$ at arrival time $t_j$ of the $j$th customer, and it is continuous non-increasing and satisfies $V(t)=(V(t_j)-(t-t_j))^+$ for all $t\in[t_j, t_{j+1})$.
+for $t\geq0$, where $x\geq0$ is some fixed constant that provides the amount of time needed to empty the whole system if no arrival occurs at time zero, and the last integral term represents the cumulative server busy time up to time $t$.
+Further, the non-negative $V(t)$ has c\`adl\`ag profile of sample paths with an upward jump of size $v_j$ at arrival time $t_j$ of the non-abandoning customer $j$, and it is continuous non-increasing and satisfies $V(t)=(V(t_j)-(t-t_j))^+$ for all $t\in[t_j, t_{j+1})$.
 Observe that if the first arrival occurs strictly after time $0$, i.e., $t_1>0$, then we have $V(0) = x$ for some constant $x\geq0$ and $V(t)=(x-t)^+$ for all $t\in[0, t_1)$.
-The Figure \ref{fig: sample path of the offered waiting time V(t)} exhibits these descending and jumping properties.
-It is worth mentioning that since $V(\cdot)$ is only affected by those non-abandoning customers as defined in \eqref{offered waiting time process}, there are no downward jumps due to the abandonment in the figure.
+If the first non-abandoning arrival occurs exactly at time 0, i.e., $t_1 = 0$, then a hypothetical customer arrives right after time 0 would have to wait for the amount of time the first customer waits in addition to its service time, which can also be denoted by some $x \geq0$.
+Note that this is a different quantity compared with the previous case; however, to reduce complexity, we may include both situations using a single initial workload $x$.
+Figure \ref{fig: sample path of the offered waiting time V(t)} exhibits these descending and jumping properties.
+It is noteworthy that since $V(\cdot)$ is only affected by those non-abandoning customers, there are no downward jumps due to the abandonment in the figure.

-To analyze and reformulate the offered waiting time \eqref{offered waiting time process} into a more straightforward expression as its limiting process, we introduce two martingales with respect to filtration $(\hat{\mathcal{F}}_n)_{n\geq1}$ described in \eqref{hat F_n filtration} (see (2.4) and (2.5) in \cite{lee2011convergence}):
+To analyze and reformulate the offered waiting time \eqref{offered waiting time process} into a more straightforward expression as its limiting process, we introduce two martingales with respect to filtration $(\hat{\mathcal{F}}_n)_{n\geq1}$ described in \eqref{hat F_n filtration} :